 Path that lead you to UX

-I was introduced to UX as a web designer, where part of my role was supporting user testing.
-In each step of my career journey that followed my internal monologue included "Who uses this?
+I was first introduced to UX as a web designer, where part of my role was supporting user testing.
+In each step of my career journey that followed - including during a tangent into Urban Planning - my internal monologue included "Who uses this?
 What do they want?
 How do we find out?
 How can we get there?"
 Holding on to those questions brought me back to UX and digital accessibility.